Aleem Dar: Dar's Delighto

 In 2018, he started a restaurant named Dar's Delighto in PIA Cooperative Housing Society, Lahore.

+Post-retirement

+In October 2024, the Pakistan Cricket Board named Dar as part of its selection committee.

 Accolades

 After being nominated twice in 2005 and 2006, Aleem finally won the Umpire of the Year award in October 2009, at the annual ICC awards ceremony in Johannesburg, South Africa.
 By claiming the award, Aleem ended Simon Taufel's run of five successive awards.
-It was the first time that any umpire other than Taufel had picked up the accolade in the six years that the ceremony has taken place.
+It was the first time that any umpire other than Taufel had picked up the accolade in the six years that the ceremony had taken place.
 In October 2010, he won the award for a second straight year.
 In September 2011, he was named best umpire for the third consecutive year.
 On 14 August 2010, the Government of Pakistan honoured him with the President's Award for Pride of Performance.

 He was honoured by ICC for officiating in 150 ODIs.